InfinityInnovator/React.js-Discord-Bot-Dashboard/README.md

 # Discord Bot Dashboard

 Welcome to the **Discord Bot Dashboard**!
-This React.js application allows you to manage and monitor your Discord bot's activities and settings.
+This React.js application allows you to manage your Discord bot's activities and settings.

 ![Discord Bot Dashboard](https://img.shields.io/badge/Discord_Bot_Dashboard-React.js-blue)